Renn Hawkey: Music

 Hawkey was the third member to join Deadsy after frontman Elijah Blue Allman sent him a Juno-106 synth and a demo tape made by Allman and drummer Alec Puro.
+The band's style was a fusion of glam, goth and synth-rock.
 Each member of the band represented a color and "entity", with Hawkey's being yellow and science and medicine, respectively.
 The members also had their own unique appearance; Hawkey would dress in medical scrubs.
-On August 1, 1996, Deadsy released their self-titled debut album on the music label Sire Records.
 In 1999, Deadsy received attention from labels and notable musicians, with their first gig at The Viper Room attracting members of Limp Bizkit, Orgy, Sugar Ray, and Thirty Seconds to Mars.

-The band's second studio album, Commencement, was released on May 14, 2002, and was their debut record released on a major music label after signing to Jonathan Davis' Elementree Records, a division of DreamWorks Records.
+The band's debut studio album, Commencement, was released on May 14, 2002, after signing to Jonathan Davis' Elementree Records, a division of DreamWorks Records.
 In addition to playing the synthesizer on Commencement, Hawkey also programmed and played guitar on a number of the tracks.
 The band subsequently released their first music video, for the song "The Key to Gramercy Park", with Davis providing guest vocals on the track and Fred Durst directing.
 That same year, Deadsy was invited by Korn to join the Family Values Tour, along with Puddle of Mudd, Stone Temple Pilots, and Linkin Park.

 In 2002, Hawkey also worked with Thirty Seconds to Mars on their self-titled debut album, playing the synthesizer on the song "Capricorn (A Brand New Name)".
 Deadsy left DreamWorks in 2004, citing its sale to Interscope Records as one of the reasons.
 In 2006, Deadsy was asked to again join Korn and co-headliners Deftones on the Family Values Tour 2006.
-The band released their third studio album, Phantasmagore, on August 22, 2006, through Immortal Records.
+The band released their second studio album, Phantasmagore, on August 22, 2006, through Immortal Records.
 This album would ultimately mark Hawkey's final appearance as part of Deadsy.
 The band went on hiatus in April 2007, after which Hawkey began a career in carpentry.
-In 2011, Hawkey served as the music director to his wife's directorial debut Higher Ground.

 In November 2018, Deadsy reformed and played a show at the San Quentin State Prison alongside Queens of the Stone Age.
-They are expected to release their fourth studio album in 2019.
+Hawkey announced his departure in 2023.
+Since 2024, he has been a member of the alternative and gothic rock band The Yagas, alongside his wife Vera Farmiga.

 Film

 Prior to being a film producer, Hawkey had a cameo role as a musician in the musical comedy film The Singing Detective (2003).
-As a film producer, Hawkey has worked on the drama film Higher Ground (2011), directed by his wife Vera Farmiga, in which he was also an uncredited and unnamed extra.
+As a film producer, Hawkey has worked on the drama film Higher Ground (2011), directed by Farmiga, in which he was also an uncredited and unnamed extra and served as the music director.
 In 2015, he appeared in the first, seventh, and eighth episodes of the Carlton Cuse-produced A&E supernatural drama series The Returned in the supporting role of Paul Koretsky, a father grieving the death of his son in a fatal bus crash.
 He served as an executive producer on the documentary film Unspoken (2017).